envoylabs/whoami/README.md

 }
 ```

-Where `path` will likely be `something/like/this` made up of nested tokens delimited by slashes.
+Where `path` will likely be `something::like::this` made up of nested tokens delimited by slashes.
+Although it is _very_ unlikely people will do so other than as a flex, normal tokens can be nested.
+They are delineated by `/`, such that `jeffvader/vehicles::tie-fighter` is:

+- `jeffvader` (Base Token)
+- `vehicles` (Base Token)
+- `vehicles::tie-fighter` (Path)

+Note that only these three are resolvable without any recursive lookups. `jeffvader/vehicles::tie-fighter` would require the UI to recurse, as it is a compound name.

+This is why in general, UIs should probably _not_ allow Base Tokens to be nested, unless there's some amazing use case we've not thought of.

+Make sense?
+Cool.

 ### Getting the Token ID for a parent